HarryPaniccc/writing/The Einzberns have Returned - Draft 1.md

 >[!Note]
 >Use the opportunity to introduce Roahn more than just his hair colour

 The rat-like ringmaster did well in introducing the younger man, mostly summarising what The Bull already knew.
-He was from Keldmire, the walled city South West of Mount Ethris in the central Sirkonos.
+He was from Keldmire, the high-walled city South West of Mount Ethris in the central Sirkonos.
 The word out of Keldmire recently had been tales of horror.
 Gangs seizing the city, the previous lords and sheriff being put to death, and the Kronesguard not doing a thing about it.
 It was likely the Bull's opponent was a deserter, unwilling to sit by wearing the mark of the King's justice on your shoulder all the while doing nothing as monsters seized your home.
 Desertion was an executable offense, the Kronesguard is a tightly run military, but the Bull could respect a man willing to abandon a path of false ideals and try to find his own way in a world run by blind men.

 He waited as Roahn fed the crowd what he could to draw every eye in the room.
 A silence formed where there was once chatter from those disinterested in fights other than the main event, and the Bull drank in that silence.
 It felt lately that the only time he could think was while the crowd was being worked up.
 There was a clarity in the moment before stepping before his neighbours, before he stopped being Bhuren the stonemason and became the Bull of Novest.
 The crowds' eyes will belong to him in a minute, but for now, he was the one looking at them.